komikku-app/komikku/README.md

 - `Auto theme color` based on each entry's cover for entry View & Reader.
 - `App custom theme` with `Color palettes` for endless color lover.
 - `Bulk-favorite` multiple entries all at once.
+- Source & Language icon on Library & various places.
+(Some language flags are not really accurate)
 - `Feed` now supports **all** sources, with more items (20 for now).
+- Fast browsing (for who with large library experiencing slow loading)
+- Grouped entries in Update tab (inspired by J2K).
+- Update notification with manga cover.
 - Auto `2-way sync` progress with trackers.
 - Chips for `Saved search` in source browse
 - `Panorama cover` showing wide cover in full.
 - `Merge multiple` library entries together at same time.
 - `Range-selection` for Migration.
-- Ability to `enable/disable repo`.
+- Ability to `enable/disable repo`, with icon.
 - `Update Error` screen & migrating them away.
 - `to-be-updated` screen: which entries are going to be checked with smart-update?
 - `Search for sources` & Quick NSFW sources filter in Extensions, Browse & Migration screen.
 - `Feed` backup/restore/sync/re-order.
 - Long-click to add/remove single entry to/from library, everywhere.
-- Docking Read/Resume button.
+- Docking Read/Resume button to left/right.
-- Banner shows Library syncing / Backup restoring / Library updating progress.
+- In-app progress banner shows Library syncing / Backup restoring / Library updating progress.
+- Auto-install app update.
 - Configurable interval to refresh entries from downloaded storage.
+- Forked from SY so everything from SY.
+- Always up-to-date with Mihon & SY
 - More app themes & better UI, improvements...